TheGreatCabbage/ParticlePy/README.md

 ## Running the code

 To run some code, open a terminal in the same folder as the file.
-In VS Code, just click *Terminal->New Terminal* and then `cd` into the correct subdirectory - e.g. `cd muons`.
+In VS Code, just click *Terminal->New Terminal* and then `cd` into the correct subdirectory - e.g. `cd analysis`.
 On Windows, you could also hold shift while right-clicking when viewing the folder, then click "open Powershell window here".)

 Then you can run `python file.py` where `file.py` is the code you wish to execute.
 You could instead use the *Code runner* extension in VS Code while the correct file is opened.

-If this causes an error, you may be in the wrong directory (in this case, use `cd` to change directories - e.g `cd muons` to change from `ParticlePy` to `ParticlePy/muons`).
+If this causes an error, you may be in the wrong directory (in this case, use `cd` to change directories - e.g `cd analysis` to change from `ParticlePy` to `ParticlePy/analysis`).